Ankushr785/Food-amenities-demand-quantity-prediction/README.md

 >The model is quite competitive with the existing (running) approach

->The model is not calibrated for taking customer inputs or some other external inputs (cam be done easily).
+>The model is not calibrated for taking customer inputs or some other external inputs (can be done easily).